-When developing a life safety plan, consider the needs of people with vision loss.
-All people who have vision loss and are working in a new space within a building should be informed about the location of emergency exits and practice identifying them on their first day.
+When developing a life safety plan, consider the needs of people impacted by blindness.
+All people who have blindness and are working in a new space within a building should be informed about the location of emergency exits and practice identifying them on their first day.

 Life safety plans should be made available in alternative formats such as accessible electronic documents, large-print or braille.
 These documents should be updated as often as necessary to ensure that documents in alternative formats are current with the print versions of the life safety plan.

-For commercial tenants, the alternative format materials should be made available to people with vision loss immediately upon joining an organization.
+For commercial tenants, the alternative format materials should be made available to people impacted by blindness immediately upon joining an organization.
 In residential settings, these documents should be made available with tenant or condominium agreements.

-Building attendants, security guards, reception staff and event hosts should receive regular training on how best to assist someone with vision loss in an emergency.
+Building attendants, security guards, reception staff and event hosts should receive regular training on how best to assist someone with blindness in an emergency.

-Instructions about the location of emergency exits should be part of the routine when greeting people with vision loss who are visiting a facility or attending a meeting in it.
+Instructions about the location of emergency exits should be part of the routine when greeting people impacted by blindness who are visiting a facility or attending a meeting in it.

 The life safety plan for public buildings should include the following documents, which should be available by request in print, braille, audio and electronic text formats: